 A viewing will be held Saturday, March 30, 2019 at 9:30 am at Hughes Mortuary, 1037 E 700 S, St George, UT 84790, followed by a short funeral service at 10:15.
 Military Honors will be presented at 11:00 am at the Mortuary by the American Legion.
 Interment will be at Tonaquint Cemetery.

-To send flowers to Everette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Everette Calvin Stangle, please visit our floral store.